shalamand3r/IconSurGUI/README.md

-## "IconSurGUI: Turns the command line tool into a simple applescript applet which adds a usable interface to Rikumi's iconsur (https://github.com/rikumi/iconsur)
+## IconSurGUI: Turns the Command Line Tool "IconSur" into a simple applescript applet which adds a usable interface to Rikumi's iconsur (https://github.com/rikumi/iconsur)

 ###### Please let me know if you would like me to take this down or credit you in any other ways.